 The Dorset Select Board has adopted the Regional Solid Waste Implementation Plan written by the BCRC on behalf of eight municipalities in the region.
 This plan was approved by the Vermont Agency of Natural Resources in January 2008.
-With the adoption of this Town Plan through State planning statute requirements, the Solid Waste Implementation Plan will also be considered a part of the Town Plan via reference.

 Dorset is currently working with the Towns in Bennington County and the Bennington County Regional Commission to develop a new Materials Management Plan to replace the past Solid Waste Implementation Plan and conform with the new State requirements under Act 148.
 The towns are reviewing the best manner in which to comply with Act 148 and create solid waste system efficiencies.